raj03kumar/Data-Structures-and-Algorithm/README.md

 Q6.
 Matrix Chain Multiplication?
 We are given 'n' matrices, we have to multiply them in such a way that total no. of operations are minimum.
 Time Complexity: O(n^3)

+Q. Minimum Jumps to reach end? more efficient is greedy solution and it is in O(n).
+Dp solution takes O(n^2).

+Q7.
+Optimal game strategy?
+Rahul and Neha are playing a coin game.
+They are given n coins with values x1, x2...xn. where n is always even.
+They take alternate turns.
+In each turn, a player pics, either the first or the last coin from the row and removes it from the row.
+The value of coin is received by the player.
+Determine the maximum value that Rahul can win if he moves first.
+Both players play optimally.
+Input:
+4
+1 2 3 4
+Rahul takes 4, Neha takes 3, Rahul takes 2, Neha takes 1.
+Hence Rahul has 6.
+DP Recurrence:
+For a given arrangement of coins A[i...j]
+We have two choices, 1.
+We can choose A[i] 2.
+We can choose A[j].
+In each case, our opponent will also have two choices.
+She will try to maximize her score and minimize ours.

+Therefore, our subproblem will reduce to
+Choice1 = a[i]+min(solve(i+2, j), solve(i+1, j-1));
+Choice2 = a[j]+min(solve(i, j-2), solve(i+1, j-1));

+Q8.
+Number of Subsequences?
+You are given a string s consisting of lower case latin letters ('a'-'z') and some '?'
+Your task is to find no. of subsequences 'abc'in all the strings '?' should be replaced with either of {'a', 'b', 'c'}.
+HINT: We make 3^x strings. where x is '?'
+BRUTEFORCE:
+1. Compute all the strings and then count subsequences in each string.
+(Not an optimal soln)

+DYNAMIC PROGRAMMING: (Optimal Approach)
+Declare 4 variables
+(i) e-> denoting count of all possible strings upto current element.
+(ii) a-> denoting count of subsequences ('a') in all the strings upto current element.
+(iii) ab-> denoting count of subsequence ('a b') in all the strings upto current element.
+(iv) abc-> denoting count of subsequence ('a b c') in all the strings upto current element.

+Q9.
+(IMPORTANT) Count the number of binary strings without consecutive 1s.
+Given a positive integer N, count all possible distinct binary strings of length N, such that there are no consecutive 1's.
+TESTCASE:
+INPUT:
+N=3
+OUTPUT: 5
+The 5 strings are 000, 001, 010, 100, 101
+States of dp only depends on the last character and 'n' the states will be number of strings of lenght 'i' ending with 1 or 0.
+--> Finally the ans is fibonacci of (n+1);

+Q.10 O-N Knapsack?
+Given an array of items with their weight and value.
+Find the max number of items that can be stolen using a knapsack of capacity W.
+Note: You can choose infinite items of each type.

+Q11.
+Kadane's Algorithm?

+Q12.
+Maximum length of bitonic subsequence?
+(Remember LIS Longest increeasing Subsequence) Given an array of n numbers.
+Find the maximum length of bitonic subsequence.
+A subsequence is bitonic if it is firstly strictly increasing and then strictly decreasing or entirely increasing or decreasing.
+IDEA: We know LIS so we can also find LDS(longest decreasing subsequence) from an element i.
+Hence the bitonic subsequence = forward[i]+backward[i]-1; here -1 becauase we have already counted it in forward and backward.

+Q13.
+Friends pairing problem?
+Given n friends, each one can remain single or can be paired up with some other friend.
+Each friend can be paired only once.
+Find out the total number of ways in which friends can remain single or can be paired up.
+IDEA: Let f(n) = ways n people can remain single or pair up.
+For n-th person there are two choices:
+1. n-th person remains single, we recur for f(n-1)
+2. n-th person pairs up with any of the remaining n-1 persons.
+We get (n-1)*f(n-2)

+f(n)=f(n-1)+(n-1)*f(n-2)

+Q14.
+UGLY NUMBERS?
+Ugly numbers are those numbers whose prime factors are 2, 3 or 5.
+The first 10 ugly numbers are 1, 2, 3, 4, 5, 6, 8, 9, 10, 12.
+By, convention 1, is included.
+Given, n print the n'th Ugly number.
+BRUTEFORCE: 1.
+Generate all the ugly numbers.
+2. Sort the distinct ugly numbers.
+3. Print the n'th ugly number.

+DP: Keep 3 pointers, think of it as merging three sorted lists.
+Assume you have Uk, the k'th ugly number.
+Then uk+1 must be min(p1*2, p2*3, p3*5) where p1, p2 and p3 are already generated numbers.
+Next potential ugly number will be the smallest multiple of already calculated numbers.

+Q15.
+LCS with 3 Strings?
+Print the LCS of 3 Strings.
+Length of all the strings is |s|<200.
+EASY ONLY!!!

+Q16.
+K-ordered LCS?
+DP